MatteoTomasetto/LatentFeedbackControl/README.md

 # Latent feedback control

-This repository contains the official source code implementation of the paper *Latent feedback control of distributed systems in multiple scenarios through deep learning-based reduced order models*
+This repository contains the official source code implementation of the paper *Latent feedback control of distributed systems in multiple scenarios through deep learning-based reduced order models*.

-`Data` folder contains the scenario parameters and the simulated snapshots for the optimal transport test cases
+`Data` folder contains the scenario parameters and the simulated snapshots for the optimal transport test cases;

-`NN` folder contains the autoencoders, the policies and the forward maps built and trained in the optimal transport test cases
+`NN` folder contains the autoencoders, the policies and the forward maps built and trained in the optimal transport test cases;

 To run the test cases, the library [dlroms](https://github.com/MatteoTomasetto/dlroms) is required to handle meshes, finite element spaces, neural networks and proper orthogonal decomposition.